 If we believe the shares can double or triple if we’re right—which isn’t a stretch if earnings and valuations are starting from particularly depressed levels—we have no problem leaving the first bump in the stock price on the table.
-We’re helped by the fact that once the market has given up on a company, it can be quite slow to embrace it again.”
+We’re helped by the fact that once the market has given up on a company, it can be quite slow to em

 —Lloyd Khaner, Khaner Capital

 “More than anything, we’re looking for inflections in businesses where some sort of structural change will drive returns on invested capital to be materially higher.
 In our conversations with companies, their competitors and their suppliers, we’re trying to identify structural changes that we can get ahead of and will result in better returns on capital.

 I’d say at least half the time it has to do with new leadership changing how things are done.
 For example, we love when management or a board changes compensation systems to move from a grow-grow-grow, earnings-per-share-driven culture to one focused on returns on invested capital.”

 —Joe Wolf, RS Investments